cbasix/cyOS/README.md

 # An OS in Java?
 cyOS is compiled using the SJC Java to native compiler, which can be found here: http://www.fam-frenz.de/stefan/compiler.html

+# DHCP

+Server and Client implemented, should work with other standard compliant software.
+IPv4 and UDP only.

+## Server
+Can be started with `dhcpserver start`.
+Assigns 192.168.100.x/24 addresses and the fixed DNS-Server 192.168.100.1 `dhcpserver stop` shuts down the dhcpserver.

+## Client

+`dhcpclient start`

+# DNS

+Server and Client can read compressed DNS-Messages, but do not use compression in outgoing messages.

+ `dnsserver start`